DehOliver/CURSOEMVIDEO/README.md

 # CURSOEMVIDEO
-My journey learning about python with a bunch a lessons and chalenges.
+My journey learning about python with a bunch of lessons and chalenges.
 (Prof. Gustavo Guanabara)